evanrosa/airflow-demo/README.md

 # Project README

+### This project is for demo purposes only.
+If used, please update creds with env variables.

 ## Overview

 This project is a demonstration of an ETL (Extract, Transform, Load) pipeline using Apache Airflow, Apache Spark, and MinIO.
-The pipeline is designed to fetch, process, and store stock market data for a specific stock symbol.
+The pipeline is designed to fetch, process, and store stock market data for a specific stock symbol, AAPL.
 The project showcases the integration of various technologies to automate data workflows and is structured to be modular and scalable.

 ## Project Structure